seal9055/baby_interpreter/README.md

 Recursive descent parser + register based bytecode vm.
 Currently able to interpret simple expressions and statements while maintaining scopes.
-Control flow via conditionals and loops is possible, functions still need to be implemented though.
+Control flow via functions, conditionals and loops is possible, however return values are not yet supported so all functions are still void.